-- A student who is absent at the first class meeting will be dropped by the instructor.
-Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
+- A student who fails to complete the first week assignments will be dropped by the instructor.
+Should readmission be desired, the student's status will be the same as that of any other student who desires to add the class.
+You may be waitlisted.
 It is the student's responsibility to drop or officially withdraw from the class.
-See General Catalog for details. - Regular weekly attendance is expected of all students.
-A student who is continuously absent (more than 3 consecutive weeks) without notifying the instructor may be dropped. - Students MUST be physically present in the class to receive full credit on the graded items. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences, and late completion of grade items will be granted.
+See General Catalog for details. - Regular weekly participation is expected of all students.
+A student who is continuously absent (i.e., failure to complete two consecutive graded items) without notifying the instructor may be dropped.

+Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences, and late completion of grade items will be granted.